This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 Click Apply and then click Save.

-You can create an IPS Allowlist rule on the IPS screen to define an exception and allow DNS traffic with a specific DNS Protection signature, or you can allowlist a DNS Protection signature from a block event log.
+You can create an IPS Allowlist rule on the IPS page to define an exception and allow DNS traffic with a specific DNS Protection signature, or you can allowlist a DNS Protection signature from a block event log.
 For more about creating IPS Allowlist rules, see Allowlisting IPS Signatures.

 You can also allowlist specific trusted domain names in the IPS Allow List to exclude them from DNS Protection scans.